 The Inside Story

-All in the Family… and the Feds
+The Family and the Feds

 Board of Directors

-The Mob Museum boasts a highly respected board of directors including professionals from local and state government, law enforcement, the judicial system, media and the business community.
+The Mob Museum boasts a highly respected Board of Directors including government officials, judiciary and law enforcement officers, media professionals and members of the business community.
 The 501(c)3 non-profit governing board is headed by Jeffrey A. Silver, Esq, a community leader and one of Nevada’s pre-eminent gaming law practitioners.
-A key Mob Museum visionary is board member and former Las Vegas Mayor Oscar B. Goodman, who once made a name for himself representing such reputed mobsters as Meyer Lansky, Frank “Lefty” Rosenthal, and Anthony Spilotro, among others.
+Other key visionaries include presiding Las Vegas Mayor Carolyn Goodman, and former Mayor Oscar B. Goodman, who made a name for himself representing mobsters such as Meyer Lansky, Frank “Lefty” Rosenthal and Tony Spilotro, among others.